nesteagle/GenAI-Store-Web-App/README.md

 It also adheres to transparent and safe development practices: developed using LangSmith with agent calls analyzed + monitored during development.

-## Configuration

-Any OpenAI‑compatible model may be used via LangChain configuration.
-All models work with the same tool‑calling interface and prompting practices (since LangChain handles tool schemas).

-**Model options**
-- OPENAI_API_KEY: OpenAI GPT models and OpenAI‑compatible endpoints
-- GOOGLE_API_KEY: Gemini models (current default)
-- ANTHROPIC_API_KEY: Claude models (if enabled separately)
-- LANGSMITH_API_KEY: tracing for responsible development

-Model switching: you only need to change the LangChain chat model initialization and keys (no other changes required!)

 ## Screenshots
 - **Home Page** - Chat with the assistant here.
 <div align="center">